 To simplify our discussion, we’ll discuss the possibility of any kind of malware on iOS, not just actual viruses.

-What Does iOS Do to Keep You Safe?
+What Does iOS Do to Keep You Safe From Viruses?

 Let’s look at the features built into iOS to see why iOS typically doesn’t suffer from viruses.